Third Point Investors Ltd - Weekly Estimate Net Asset Value - February 2025

 Publication of Weekly Estimate Net Asset Value

-The estimated NAV of the under mentioned class of shares of no par value in the Company, as at the close of business on 05thFebruary 2025 is:
+The estimated NAV of the under mentioned class of shares of no par value in the Company, as at the close of business on 12thFebruary 2025 is:

 |CLASS